CHTC/tutorial-CHTC-AF3/README.md

 You will learn how to:

-* **Understand the overall computational architecture of AlphaFold3 on CHTC**, including how the data-generation and inference stages map to CPU and GPU resources.
+* **Understand the overall workflow of AlphaFold3 on CHTC**, including how the data-generation and inference stages map to CPU and GPU resources.
 * **Design, organize, and manage large-scale AF3 workloads**, including preparing inputs, structuring job directories, and generating automated job manifests.
 * **Leverage CHTC’s GPU capacity for high-throughput structure prediction**, including selecting appropriate resources based on input complexity.
 * **Use containers, staged databases, and HTCondor data-transfer** mechanisms to build reproducible, portable, and scalable AF3 workflows.